shreya1sharma/MOOC-Exercises/CS50/ReadMe.md

 1. What is a data structure?
 2. What is struct datatype?
 * user-defined (derived) datatype, typdef keyword, . operator, -> operator
+* difference between structure in C and structure in C++
+* difference between structure and class in C++
 3. What are limitations of array data structure?
 4. Linked list
 5. Stacks